pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/02_Transformation_Pipeline.md

 - **As Image Advanced**: Packs a single asset to an image advanced.
 - **As Input Quantity Value**: Converts an array to a quantity value object for input quanitity value, expects first item in array to be value, second item in array to be unit id.
+- **As Input Quantity Value Array**: Same like `As Input Quantity Value`, but for arrays of values.
+Expects an array with sub-arrays where first item to be value and second item to be unit id each and results in an array of quantity value objects.
 - **As Numeric**: Converts data to a numeric by using `floatval`.
 - **As Quantity Value**: Converts an array to a quantity value object for quanitity value, expects first item in array to be value, second item in array to be unit id.
+- **As Quantity Value Array**: Same like `As Quantity Value`, but for arrays of values.
+Expects an array with sub-arrays where first item to be value and second item to be unit id each and results in an array of quantity value objects.
 - **Combine**: Combines an array to a string with using configuerd `glue`.
 - **Explode**: Explodes string to array using configured `delimiter`.
 If input is an array, explode is done on every array item recursively resulting in one flat array with all items.